How Good Is Your Team’s Vision Statement?

 Do Vision Statements really make a difference?

-Apple Versus Microsoft On Vision
+Apple Versus Microsoft On Vision/Mission

 It’s fascinating to look at the Vision of two very successful companies — who competed — from their early days…and see how things turned out: